AlexKaut/FunnyButtonMP3/README.md

 # Firmware
 ## DFminiMP3 and Python RenamingScript
 DFminiMP3 plays mp3 files from a micro SD card.
-To prepare the SD card for this task, format it, create an MP3 player folder on it and upload audio files to this folder, adding the numbering "0001", "0002" and so on to the beginning of their names.
+To prepare the SD card for this task, format it, create an "mp3" folder on it and upload audio files to this folder, adding the numbering "0001", "0002" and so on to the beginning of their names.
 For example, if you had 3 files "Song.mp3", "Cartoon.mp3" and "Spring.mp3", then you will need to rename them to "0001-Song.mp3", "0002-Cartoon.mp3" and "0003-Spring.mp3"
 To speed up the process of renaming files, I wrote a simple python script for this task.
 Run the script, enter the path to the mp3 folder, and all files in the folder will be numbered in the name, and the script will output an array with the lengths of mp3 files